 This section describes one set of building descriptors for specifying a CHP system.
 This set of building descriptors is based on the DOE 2.2 electric generator with heat recovery scheme.
 Other models may be used for CHP systems.
-The heat recovery inputs apply only to the proposed design, as the baseline building is modeled as an electrical generator only without recovered heat.
+The heat recovery inputs apply only to the proposed design for project subject to Standard 90.1 G3.2, as the baseline building is modeled as an electrical generator only without recovered heat.
+For alterations subject to Standard 90.1 G3.3, if existing building systems use recovered heat from an existing on-site CHP then this recovered heat should be subtracted from the baseline and proposed.